Wayne Douglass didn’t intentionally whip up a career in cheesecakes. But the way everything came together makes it seems like baking was his destiny.

-After a successful year at City Market, Douglass said he looks forward to moving into his own kitchen eventually.
-He’d like to add pastries and other sweet and savory treats to his menu, but he said he won’t give up his space at the market.
+After a successful first year in business, Douglass said he looks forward to moving into his own kitchen.
+He’d like to add pastries and other sweet and savory treats to his menu.
 “These are my stomping grounds – where I cut my teeth,” he said, “It’s businesses working together and we all have the same goal.”

 Having worked as a Certified Nursing Assistant, a truck driver, a salesman, and at a myriad of other jobs, Douglass said he believes all his past experiences helped him get where he is, and show him where he wants to go in the future.